-Q&A with team GB athlete, David Ames
+Q&A with Team GB Athlete, David Ames

 In terms of sport, as far as my mum recalls, I was swimming before I could walk and kicking a football before I was 2.
 Sport has been my passion and my life and that hasn’t changed.
 Swimming and Football were my main 2 sports and it wasn’t until I was 15 that I picked up a hockey stick and started to give it a go!
 It’s turned out to be a good choice since then!